gb23/gb23.github.io/_posts/2017-06-09-what_a_world_cli_gem_project.markdown

 **Nokogiri CSS selectors failed me -- welcome, XPath.**

-I was difficult to hone in on the specific information I needed.
+It was difficult to hone in on the specific information I needed.
 I could obtain the data, but I'd have to iterate through what I have scraped until I found what I was looking for.
 I needed a more specific way of using a 'fine-toothed saw'.
 I found searching by XPath online.
 [A great XPath tutorial](http://zvon.org/xxl/XPathTutorial/General/examples.html).
 XPath is a syntax for defining different parts of an XML document, and the expression for selecting specific nodes or node sets in the document looks very much like a file directory syntax that you use in your terminal.
 [More information on XPath](https://www.w3schools.com/xml/xpath_intro.asp).

 Can't wait for the next project!